c85/Back-End-Development-Pictures/README.md

 This will switch to the main branch, pull the latest changes, and create a new branch.
 You will be asked to push all your changes to your GitHub repo and merge all code back into your main branch with a pull request.

-### Task 2 : Finish the code for the endpoint
+### Task 2: Finish the code for the endpoint
-You will write all the code in the Back-End-Development-Pictures/backend/routes.py file.
+You will write all the code in the `Back-End-Development-Pictures/backend/routes.py` file.

-**Note:** To open in File Explorer, go to this location:
+**Note:** To open in File Explorer, go to this location: `Back-End-Development-Pictures/backend/routes.py`
-`Back-End-Development-Pictures/backend/routes.py`

 1. Create a Flask route that responds to the GET method for the endpoint `/picture`.
-2. Create a function called get_pictures() to hold the implementation.
+2. Create a function called `get_pictures()` to hold the implementation.
 3. The URLs are loaded into a list called data.
 You need to return it in this method.
 4. Run pytest until the following functions pass:
   ```bash